jkoerwer/faustfm/README.md

 Sound Examples can be found under: https://soundcloud.com/user-766578637

 ### Installation ###
-For building and being able to use the Synthesizer you need the projucer, which is available at https://juce.com/discover/projucer.
+For building and being able to use the Synthesizer you need the projucer and the Juce modules, which are available at https://github.com/juce-framework/JUCE
-After that start the projucer and load the .... file in the Juce folder.
+Start the projucer and load the .jucer file, which is located inside Juce folder.
+Select an IDE of your choice and create the project, make sure to include the right path to your juce/modules and that you select an executable DAW to run the VST.
+In your IDE just select the standalone or the VST and press build and compile.
+Enjoy the sound.

+PS: External midi input is not working, when using the standalone.